 Also from the University of Maryland is Alexis Booker, who spent her time at CRC researching the topic of Child and Parental "rights" to make direct appeals to the judge, receptivity of the court, and Emancipation laws.

 Iskedar Ayalaw finished her internship with an assessment of the advantages and limitations of alternative dispute resolution techniques.
 Our UMD interns helped us greatly and we appreciate all their time and effort amidst a busy final senior-year semester.

 Sabrina Barnes and Natasha Wetzel (l to r) finish up their second round of projects.
 Ms. Barnes studied the legal ramifications of making false accusations and the behavorial consequences to children and families, while Ms. Wetzel studied multiple aspects of custody evaluations.

-Like all their classmates from the University of Maryland, Ms. Barnes and Ms. Wetzel served at local Access Centers under the Safe Haven program and were quite a team, especially when it came to suggestions for improving our Access Centers, and for honing the efficiency and aims of our website.
-We have yet to implement all their suggestions but it's only a matter of time!
-All the UMD interns finished the research portion of their internships in early May as they readied to graduate by month's end.
+Like all their classmates from the University of Maryland, Ms. Barnes and Ms. Wetzel served at local Access Centers under the Safe Haven program and were quite a team.
+All the UMD interns finished the research portion of their internships as they readied to graduate.
 Thank you to all of you!
 We benefited from your dedication, care, thoughtfulness, and intellect!

 All four international interns the day before they began to return home to their college programs in Social Work.
 Their hard work day in and day out helped CRC immensely.
 Thank you Chan, Sowyima, Shasha, and Logabiraman!
 Keep in touch and keep helping children!